-How to read the Candlestick Chart? – (Analysis for trader)
+How to read the Candlestick Chart? – (Analysis for traders)

 What is a Candlestick and where it comes from?